 Jet Black, drummer and founding member of The Stranglers, was born Brian John Duffy in Ilford, Essex, England in 1938.

 Fred Milano, single and original member of the Belmonts, was born in The Bronx, NY in 1939.

 Chris Curtis, drummer for The Searchers, was born in Oldham, Lancashire, England in 1941.

 Maureen “Moe” Tucker, drummer for the Velvet Underground, was born in Jackson Heights, Queens, New York City in 1944.

-Valerie Simpson, half of the husband-and-wife songwriting, production, and recording duo Ashford and Simpson who together with Nickolas Ashford, co-wrote such Motown hits as “Ain’t No Mountain High Enough,” “You’re All I Need To Get By,” “Ain’t Nothing Like the Real Thing,” and “Reach Out and Touch (Somebody’s Hand),” was born in the Bronx, NY in 1946.
+Valerie Simpson, half of husband-and-wife songwriting, production, and recording duo Ashford & Simpson with Nickolas Ashford who co-wrote Motown hits such as “Ain’t No Mountain High Enough,” “You’re All I Need To Get By,” “Ain’t Nothing Like the Real Thing,” and “Reach Out and Touch (Somebody’s Hand),” was born in the Bronx, NY in 1946.

 Leon Redbone, singer-songwriter and musician who specialized in jazz, blues, and Tin Pan Alley classics, was born in Nicosia, Cyprus in 1949.